MarcusC811/Gig-Genie/README.md

 # Gig Genie

+## User Story
+AS AN aspiring artist <br>
+I WANT to search and sign up for open mics / venues that have live music <br>
+SO THAT I can expose people to my music <br>

 ## Concept
 This project is <b>phase one</b> of a minimum viable product that allows users to sign up for open mics in their area.
 Using what we've learned in our bootcamp thus far we were able to:<br>
 - Utilize the Mapbox API to display a map with custom markers and geolocation search capabilities